AppsEveryWhere/AppsEveryWhere.github.io/README.md

 - **📧 Email:** yourname@appseverywhere.in
 - **📱 Phone:** +91-XXXXXXXXXX
 - **📍 Location:** Tamil Nadu, India
+- **🔗 LinkedIn / Instagram:** (Add your profiles)

 ---

-## 📌 Note
+## 📄 Note

 This is a freelance venture and currently not a registered company.
 Domain secured and growing client base.
+More projects, testimonials, and case studies coming soon.

 ---

-> 🚧 More projects, testimonials, and case studies coming soon!
+> "Delivering digital innovation, everywhere."

+---